 - 1 cup almonds (blanched or regular)

-- 3 cups mineral water + more for soaking
+- 3 cups drinking water + more for soaking

 - Soak almonds in water the night before to make them more ‘juicy’.

-- Next day, discard the water, rinse the almonds (to get rid of some nasty enzymes) and put them into a blender.
+- Next day, discard the water, rinse the almonds and put them into a blender.

 - Add 3 cups of water (you can add 4 if you prefer the milk to be less rich) and blend for 1-2 minutes.